-Case study by Peter Sergeant
+A case study by Peter Sergeant

 What’s Chinese cooking got to do with creativity

-Chinese cooking can inspire change
+Chinese cooking can inspire change.

 I had never really thought much about China to this point in my life.
 It is vast, over 9,561 million square kilometres of land, with over 1.3 billion people with many different dialects.
-This compares with Australia’s 7,682 million square kilometres of land with just on 24 million people.
-Apart from the indigenous people and the new immigrants, we all spoke the same language throughout our land.
+It compares with Australia’s 7,682 million square kilometres of land with just on 24 million people.
+Apart from the indigenous people and the new immigrants, we all spoke the same language throughout our nation.

-The story of Chinese Cooking involves history and geography
+The story of Chinese Cooking involves history and geography.

 - Western or Szechwan – This region has highly spiced flavours from the intensity of their famous, chillies and peppercorns.

 Testimony to the appeal of Chinese cooking is the way it has captured the imagination and respect of cooks and food lovers throughout the world.
 Many of my recipes are classic Chinese dishes.
 Some of them have my creative interpretations after adapting them to our likes and dislikes.
-Individuality, creativity and inventiveness are true characteristics associated with the nature of Chinese cooking.
+Individuality, creativity and inventiveness are actual characteristics associated with the nature of Chinese cooking.